-There’s an ancient myth that it doesn’t matter what kind of relationship two people are in at the time, or whether these two lovers are worlds apart.
+When the red thread appears, it marks a turning point in your life, a point that will forever alter your way of looking at love.
+There’s an ancient myth that says it doesn’t matter what kind of relationship two people are in at the time, or whether they’re worlds apart.

 If they’re meant to be, they will always be connected by a “red thread”—although it might not happen until the end of the road.

-This red thread, known as destiny, can never be broken, no matter what happens.
+This red thread, known as destiny, is impossible to break, no matter what happens.

 It doesn’t matter how long it takes you to meet this person, or how long you spend apart.
-Even if you live on other sides of the world, the thread will stretch so that your hearts are always connected.
+Even if you live on other sides of the world, the thread will stretch far enough that your hearts stay connected.

 The thread is with you from birth, and it spins throughout your life.
-It’s said that the moon emerges every evening to meet each newborn and unite these new souls with a red thread that’s tied around her finger.
+Some people say that the moon emerges every evening to meet newborns and unite these new souls with a red thread tied around her finger.

-It will decide your future, and guide your soul through life so that you’ll never be lost, even at the edges of the earth.
+It will determine your future, and guide your soul through life so that you’ll never be lost, even at the edges of the earth.

 As the legend tells us:

 Long, long ago, an emperor learned that there was a powerful witch who lived in one of the provinces of his kingdom.
-She had the ability to view the red string of fate, and he sent for her presence.
+She had the ability to view the red thread of fate, so he sent for her presence.

-When the witch arrived, the emperor ordered her to look at the other end of his red thread, and tell him who would eventually become his wife.
-The witch agreed to his request, and she began to follow the thread.
+When the witch arrived, the emperor ordered her to look at the other end of his red thread, and tell him who would one day become his wife.
+The witch agreed and began to follow his thread.

-She then beckoned the young emperor near and said, “Here ends your thread.”
-When he heard this, the emperor was furious, and thinking that the witch was playing a trick on him, he pushed the peasant woman aside as she still held her child in her arms.
-The fall caused a wound on the child’s forehead that it would wear forever.
+She then beckoned to the young emperor and said, “Here ends your thread.”
+When he heard this, the emperor was furious and, thinking that the witch was playing a trick on him, he pushed the peasant woman aside with the child in her arms.
+The fall caused a wound on the child’s forehead that would stay with it forever.

 He ordered his guards to detain the witch and had her beheaded.

-Many years later, it was time for the emperor to marry, and his court recommended that it was best for him to wed the daughter of a powerful general in the kingdom.
+Many years later, it was time for the emperor to marry, and his court suggested that he wed the daughter of a powerful general in the kingdom.
 He agreed and eventually the wedding day arrived.

 On that day, he saw his future wife’s face for the first time.
 When she arrived to the court she wore a white gown and a veil that covered her face completely.
 When he lifted it, he saw that her beautiful face was marred by an unusual scar on her forehead.

-This legend is so well-known among European cultures that today it’s not uncommon to see millions of people who wear a piece of red string tied to their wrists.
+This legend is so well-known among European cultures that it’s perfectly normal to see millions of people wearing a piece of red string around their wrists, even today.

-As for the exact origin of the story, it’s unclear whether it was conceived in China or Japan.
-But the legend began when it was discovered that the ulnar artery connects your ring finger to your heart, the source of your life and the metaphorical corner of the soul that harbors your ability to love.
-(Other sources refer to the middle finger, typically more in the Western tradition.)
+As for the exact origin of the story, it’s unclear whether it originated in China or Japan.
+The legend began with the discovery that the ulnar artery connects your ring finger to your heart, the source of your life and the metaphorical corner of the soul that harbors your ability to love.
+(Other sources refer to the middle finger, but this is mostly in the Western tradition.)

-The red thread can connect the love between a mother and father, a brother and sister, friends, or partners, with the same goal: to know and to love one another.
+The red thread can connect the love between a mother and father, a brother and sister, friends, or partners.
+The goal is always the same: to know and to love one another.

 The great loves of your life

 But they also say there’s a second great love, the person you will always lose.
-Someone who you were born connected to, so bound together that the chemical forces defy reason but will also prevent you from reaching a happy ending.
+Someone who you were born connected to, so bound together that the chemical forces defy reason.
+But destiny will also prevent you from reaching a happy ending.